Online youth radicalization: YouTube and other video platforms

-Other areas of the social media scape: video games
+Video games

 Video games can be placed in a similar category as social media because they increasingly have their own forums, chatrooms and microblogging tools.
 Video games, widely used by young people, are under-researched in relation to extremism and violent radicalization.
-There is mostly anecdotal evidence that ISIS supporters have proposed modified versions of some games to spread propaganda (Grand Theft Auto 5) formats that allow players act as terrorists attacking Westerners (ARMA III) and provide for hijacking of images and titles such as Call of Duty to allude to a notion of jihad.
+There is mostly anecdotal evidence that ISIS supporters have proposed the modification of some games to spread propaganda (e.g. Grand Theft Auto V), mods that allow players to act as terrorists attacking Westerners (Arma 3), and provide for hijacking of images and titles to allude to a notion of jihad (e.g. Call of Duty).

-Selepack used qualitative textual analysis of hate-based video games found on right-wing religious supremacist groups’ websites to explore the extent to which they advocate violence.
+Selepak used qualitative textual analysis of hate-based video games found on right-wing religious supremacist groups’ websites to explore the extent to which they advocate violence.
 The results show that most hate groups were portrayed positively, and that video games promoted extreme violence towards people represented as Black or Jewish people.
 The games were often modified versions of classic video games in which the original enemies were replaced with religious, racial and/or ethnic minorities.
 Their main purpose is to indoctrinate players with white supremacist ideology and allow those who already hold racist ideologies to practice aggressive scripts toward minorities online, which may later be acted upon offline.
 Some experimental social psychologists show that cumulative violent video games can increase hostile expectations and aggressive behavior.